• Menu

 Yes

-Reward marker.
-This word captures a behavior and indicates the reward comes from the hand.
+This is a marker word.
+This word ends a behavior, and the dog is fed a reward from the hand.

-Reward marker.
-This word captures and ends a behavior and indicates the reward will be tossed on the floor.
+This is a marker word.
+This word ends a behavior, and the dog's reward is tossed onto the floor.

 Positioning & Walking

-Let's Go Heel & Side Back Fix It Under Park Step Out
+Let's Go Heel & Side Back Fix Under Park Step Out

 Let's Go